danim55/software-knowledge/linux/basics/linux-basic.md

 ## Mounting - attaching a filesystem

 ### What it means
-The `mount` command tells the kernel to attach a filesystem (local disk, CD, NFS export, etc.) and make it available under a directory in the existing directory tree.
+The `mount` command tells the kernel to attach a filesystem (local disk, CD, nfs export, etc.) and make it available under a directory in the existing directory tree.

 ### The mount point
 A regular directory (empty, or already a mount point) where the filesystem's contents appear.
 Create it with: